+(7) The Authority shall inform each hospital subject to reporting of any changes for the subsequent year by July 1.

+(a) A Community benefit activity must be counted in one of the following categories:

+(A) Charity care;

+(B) Losses related to Medicaid and State Children’s Health Insurance Program;

+(C) Losses related to other publicly funded health care programs, excluding Medicare;

+(D) Community health improvement services;

+(D) Health professionals’ education;

+(E) Subsidized health services;

+(F) Research;

+(G) Financial and in-kind contributions to the community;

+(H) Community building activities;

+(I) Community benefit operations.

+(b) Community benefit activities must be reported as net costs.

+(c) Reporting only includes activities under the direct control and management of hospital management and occurring during the fiscal year of the report except for the case of a single time, large expenditure.

+(d) In the event a hospital makes a single time, large expenditure the hospital may allocate qualifying community benefit net cost across multiple fiscal years, provided that:

+(A) The expenditure is a single transaction contribution;

+(B) The expenditure exceeds the lesser of $1 million or 0.5% of annual net patient revenue;

+(C) The expenditure is made in the community benefit categories of cash and in-kind contributions, community health improvement activities, or community building activities, as defined in the Community Benefit Reporting Guidelines (CBR-2);

+(D) Net costs are not allocated across more than five fiscal years; and

-(6) Each hospital must submit, on an annual basis, a community benefit report on form CBR-1 as defined by the Office.Office.
-The report must be completed in accordance with instructions published in the Community Benefit Reporting Guidelines (CBR-2).
-The Office shall inform each hospital subject to reporting of any changes for the subsequent year by July 1.a(a) Reporting only includes activities under the direct control and management of hospital management and occurring during the fiscal year of the report.(b) Hospitals must not include a community benefit cost in more than one category as defined by the Community Benefit Reporting Guidelines (CBR-2).
-These guidelines shall be posted on the Office web site.
-The Office must inform each hospital subject to this reporting of any changes in guidelines for the subsequent year by July 1.
+(E) The hospital provides a description of the investment and a plan for allocation to the Authority.

+(e) Hospitals must not include a community benefit cost in more than one category as defined by the Community Benefit Reporting Guidelines (CBR-2).
+These guidelines shall be posted on the Authority web site.
+The Authority must inform each hospital subject to this reporting of any changes in guidelines for the subsequent year by July 1.

-(7) A hospital may submit, in addition to the reporting required in section (6), its financial assistance policy or any additional qualitative documents it deems appropriate.
-Any submission should be clearly identified for explanation of one of the community benefit categories defined in CBR-1.(8) A parent company or academic health center may submit quantitative and qualitative information about the community benefit provided by the parent company or academic health center and should comply with the definition of community benefit as defined in this rule.
-Any information provided should clearly identify the hospitals included.
+(7) A hospital shall identify its affiliated clinics on form CBR-1 and provide the following information:

+(a) Clinic name and street address for the practice location;

+(b) Attestation that the clinic has distributed the hospital’s financial assistance policy in accordance with ORS 442.610.

+(c) Whether the clinic is non-profit or for-profit; and

+(d) Whether the clinic’s financial information is incorporated into the hospital’s financial reports or statements.(8) In addition to the reporting requirements of section (6) and (7), a hospital shall submit the most recently updated version of its Community Health Needs Assessment and its Community Health Improvement Strategy as specified in ORS 442.630.

+(9) The hospital shall identify the community need or health improvement strategy the community benefit activity addresses and any entities that received funds, grants, or in-kind contributions on form CBR-1

+(10) If the hospital is partnering with a CCO or public health agency to address community need(s), the hospital should identify a) the community partner(s) and b) the CHNA/CHIP that identified the community need(s).

-(9) Any information provided to the Office pursuant to this reporting will be publicly available and may be included in the annual report produced by the Office.
+(11) Any information provided to the Authority pursuant to this reporting will be publicly available and may be included in the annual report produced by the Authority.

-(10) The Office shall produce and publicly report, by hospital, an annual report of the community benefit information submitted to the Office.
+(12) The Authority shall produce and publicly report, by hospital, an annual report of the community benefit information submitted to the Authority.

-(11) A hospital that fails to report as required in these rules may be subject to a civil penalty not to exceed $500 per day.
+(13) A hospital that fails to report as required in these rules may be subject to a civil penalty not to exceed $500 per day.

-Statutory/Other Authority: ORS 442.205 Statutes/Other Implemented: ORS 442.205, 442.011, 442.200, 442.425 & 442.445 History: OHP 2-2008, f. & cert. ef.
+Statutory/Other Authority: ORS 442.602, 442.630 Statutes/Other Implemented: History: OHP 2-2008, f. & cert. ef.
 7-1-08